 Being independent is also important to many people, and it’s also a great way to give people a sense of freedom even though they’re in a relationship.
 There’s nothing wrong with people being independent.
 I’m more so referring to certain moments when one of the people in a relationship wants their partner involved at a certain function, activity, hobby, or even something as little as choosing what restaurant or movie for an evening.
 Sometimes people just want to feel a certain closeness with their partner and have them be involved, even if it’s not their preference on what they’re going to do.

 It’s important to pick and choose your battles in relationships.
-Like the old saying goes, “Don’t sweat the small stuff.”
+As the old saying goes, “Don’t sweat the small stuff.”
 Concentrate on giving in your relationship, and more so than receiving.
 If both people in a relationship concentrate on giving to their partner, putting effort into doing things for them, and trying to think of ways in which to create happiness for their partner, the love and happiness in their relationship will blossom.
 When couples do these things on a regular basis, their relationship is going to not only be healthy and happy, but the love will thrive, grow, and your kind actions will most likely, naturally reciprocate from your partner.

 Latest posts by Anne Cohen (see all)

 - Reasons NOT to Use Online Dating to Meet Your Match - December 6, 2019